TonioGela/blog/content/overkilling-sudoku.en.md

 - `//> using nativeGc "none"` to **disable the garbage collector** completely: this is an opinionated but safe choice since our app is a short-lived one
 - `//> using nativeLinking "thin"` to perform some **link-time optimisation**.
 This option is available **on Linux only**.

-Tweaking the `packaging.output` directive to rename the executable to `"sudokuNativeSolver"` and waiting for a while ("release-full" mode will significantly increase compilation times) will result in a few MB native executable:
+Tweaking the `packaging.output` directive to rename the executable to `"sudokuNativeSolver"` and waiting for a while ("release-full" mode will significantly increase compilation times) will result in a native executable:

 ```cli
 $ scala-cli package -f .